UniFrann264/PlayWithViewersListener/README.md

 `close`: Command used by moderators to close the room.

-`widgetUrl`: Url of the widget, to obtain it we must go to the lower right part of the widget, we will see a square button with an arrow coming out, when clicked it will open a pop-up window, there we will copy the url and put it in this field .
+`widgetUrl`: Url of the widget, to obtain it we must go to the lower right part of the widget, we will see a square button with an arrow coming out, when clicked it will open a pop-up window, there we will copy the url and put it in this field.

 `teamSize`: Team size.

+### onOpenQueueOptions:

+`enabled`: Enable options when the queue is open.

+`joinAfterCountCommands`: Allows that when the room is opened the bot will only send the command after a certain number of users have sent the command.

+### onExitQueueOptions:

+`closeBot`: When the user is removed from the queue, the bot is closed.

 ### messages:

+`queue`: Message that will be sent to the channel when the queue has been closed.

 `team0`: Message that will be sent to the channel when the team is about to play, this field is completed only with `true` or `false`.